Transform and Entropy Coding in AV2: Introduction

 AV2 innovations further include intra/inter secondary transforms (IST), which improve energy compaction for coefficients obtained after a primary transform with learned kernels, and cross-chroma component transforms (CCTX) that exploit coefficient correlation across chroma planes after a primary chroma transform.
 A coefficient and mode-dependent transform signaling scheme is also introduced which includes DC-based transform signaling (DCTX) and the mode-dependent transform derivation (MDTX) to reduce side-information signaling associated with the transform type signaling.

-On the entropy coding side, AV2 retains the multi-symbol arithmetic coding (MS-AC) engine of AV1 but improves it's efficiency through several new tools.
+In terms of quantization and coefficient coding, AV2 improves the design of the default scalar quantizer from AV1 and builds on top it to enable trellis-coded quantization (TCQ) to achieve higher compression efficiency with modest additional complexity.
+AV2 retains the multi-symbol arithmetic coding (MS-AC) engine of AV1 and further improves its efficiency through several new entropy coding tools.
 The probability adaptation rate adjustment (PARA) tool provides an optimized probability adaptation for MS-AC engine by adjusting the adaptation rate per syntax.
 Adaptive transform coding (ATC) improves the coefficient context modeling and unifies coefficient scanning rules over AV1.
-Adaptive truncated Rice coding enhances the representation of large coefficient magnitudes, trellis-coded quantization (TCQ) introduces an RD-optimized framework for coefficient coding, and forward skip coding (FSC) enables compact representation of directly coded residuals enhancing coding efficiency for screen-content and denser residuals.
-Lastly, a new parity hiding (PH) tool reduces signaling overhead associated with the DC coefficient magnitudes as an alternative to TCQ.
+Adaptive truncated Rice coding enhances the representation of large coefficient magnitudes, and forward skip coding (FSC) enables compact representation of directly coded residuals enhancing coding efficiency for screen-content and denser residuals.
+Lastly, a new parity hiding (PH) tool reduces signaling overhead associated with the DC coefficient magnitudes, and can bring coding gains in the absence of TCQ.

 These coding tools provide significant efficiency gains across both natural video and screen content while preserving high throughput and low-latency operation.
 This paper provides an overview of the transform and entropy coding design in AV2.
 Section~\ref{sec:av1-overview} reviews the AV1 framework to establish the legacy AV1 design.
-Section~\ref{sec:av2-overview} details the transform and entropy coding coding methods of AV2.
+Section~\ref{sec:av2-overview} details the transform and entropy coding methods of AV2.
 Section~\ref{sec:coding-gains} summarizes compression performance per coding tool.